Good features don’t always deserve to be in your product - an opinionated summary.

 What you create should be governed by what you’re trying to achieve.
 If you don’t have clarity of vision and a belief in its viability then it’s unlikely that whatever you build will succeed.

 You need that “greater purpose” defined for feature planning.
-Most features seem like a good idea in isolation but how do they relate to the vision? …
+Most features seem like a good idea in isolation but how do they relate to the vision?
+Do they really help or enhance the experience for the user on their journey? …

 I personally find it difficult to be proud of my work as a whole.